bestbrain06/alx-graphql-0x00/episode/Readme.md

-# GraphQL Episode Queries
+# GraphQL Character Queries

-This directory contains GraphQL queries to fetch specific episode details by ID using the `episode(id: ID!)` field.
+This project contains GraphQL queries to fetch specific character information by ID (1, 2, 3, 4) using the `character(id: ID!)` field.

-Each query retrieves:
+Each query retrieves the following fields:

 - id
 - name
+- status
+- species
-- air_date
+- type
-- episode
+- gender

-Files include both `.graphql` queries and their corresponding `.json` outputs